susketch/datamodeling/README.md

-# Data Modeling with PostgresSsparkify Database for a Music Streaming App
+# Data Modeling with Postgress Database for a Music Streaming App

 ## The Project Scope: